arduino-libraries/Arduino_LSM9DS1/readme.md

 in the library itself in the file LSM9DS1.CPP / in the method int LSM9DS1Class::begin() No guarantee that it works.

-If you want to design your own calibration method, the text below gives a more explanation on what to do.
+If you want to design your own calibration method, the text below gives more explanation on what to do.
 It is vital that the calibration measurements are done with the raw... functions to get uncalibrated data

 ------------------------------------------------------------------------------------------